sauravkushwah/hotelManagement/README.md

 # hotelManagement
-This is a REST Api created for Hotel Management.
+This is a REST Api created for Hotel Management using Node.js and Express framework.